 So, how to calm dating anxiety?

-You may feel excessive fear about being misunderstood or perceived negatively by your date– the beauty of being honest is the ones who are aligned with you will stay.
+You may feel excessive fear about being misunderstood or perceived negatively by your date– the beauty ofbeing honest is that the ones who are aligned with you will stay.
 Honesty provides a space for you to determine who is with you and who isn’t.
 Some people will fall away, and that is always okay.

-If you haven’t taken the time to jot down all your amazing qualities, do that today!
+If you haven’t taken the time to jot down all your amazing qualities, do that today especially if you get too anxious before a date!
 Maybe you’re an artist, a whiz with math, or the kindest friend in your group.